Table of Contents

 India–UAE Trade Growth After CEPA

-Before CEPA, India–UAE trade was strong but uneven, largely driven by oil, gold and a few high-volume commodities.
-SMEs struggled with tariffs, redundant paperwork and unpredictable logistics.
-But CEPA’s implementation in May 2022 rebalanced the corridor.
+Before CEPA, India-UAE trade was strong but uneven, largely driven by oil, gold, and a few high-volume commodities.
+SMEs struggled with tariffs, redundant paperwork, and unpredictable logistics.
+CEPA's implementation in May 2022 rebalanced the corridor.

-- The UAE became India’s third-largest trading partner and second-largest export destination after the US.
+According to the UAE Ministry of Economy via Gulf News³, the UAE became India's third-largest trading partner and second-largest export destination after the US, accounting for 40% of India's trade with Arab countries.

 For India, CEPA's biggest achievement was enabling SMEs to compete with global suppliers in the UAE, something not possible under previous tariff regimes.